bluem-development/bluem-woocommerce/README.md

-This is the developer repository for the bluem-woocommerce WordPress and WooCommerce plug-in.
+*This is the developer repository for the bluem-woocommerce WordPress and WooCommerce plug-in.
+The stable, production-ready version of the plug-in will be available from the WordPress plug-in directory soon.*

-Use this to get insight and possibly contribute to the development of this plug-in.
+Use this repository to get insight and possibly contribute to the development of this plug-in.

 # Installation
 <!-- If you want to install this plug-in, the easiest way is to use the WordPress plug-in directly from the WordPress plug-in directory here: -->